yakworks/gorm-tools/docs/dao.md

 ## Async batch processing support
 Plugin makes it easy to process list of batches asynchronously with transaction using [AsyncBatchSupport](https://yakworks.github.io/gorm-tools/api/gorm/tools/async/AsyncBatchSupport.html).
-[BparsBatchSupport](https://yakworks.github.io/gorm-tools/api/gorm/tools/async/GparsBatchSupport.html) is default implementation provided by the plugin.
+[GparsBatchSupport](https://yakworks.github.io/gorm-tools/api/gorm/tools/async/GparsBatchSupport.html) is default implementation provided by the plugin.

-**BatchSize** - Is the batchsize used for slicing the list.
+**batchSize** - Is the batchsize used for slicing the list.
 The default value is obtained from ```hibernate.jdbc.batch_size``` configuration setting.
 However it can be explicitely passed in args as shown in below example.
 **poolSize** - Is the size of Gpars thread pool used by ```GparsBatchSupport```.
 The default value can configured using ```gpars.poolsize```.
 If not configured, it will use the default poolsize used by Gpars. which is available processors + 1